Anna Baumgart

 Anna Baumgart (born 1966) is a Polish artist, best known for her large installation pieces and film.
 She is based in Warsaw.
 While she covers many different issues in her works, "all of them share a preoccupation with repression."
 Her works are in the permanent collections of several Polish museums.

 Early life and education

-Baumgart was born in Wroclaw in 1966.
+Baumgart was born in Wrocław in 1966.

-In 1994 Baumgart graduated from the department of sculpture of the Academy of Fine Arts in Gdańsk, Poland.
+In 1994 Baumgart graduated from the department of sculpture of the Academy of Fine Arts, in Gdańsk.

 Career

 Themes

 Baumgart uses historiography to examine and re-examine the past through art.
 She also explores how the media can shape the narrative of a historical moment by reducing it to a single iconography.
 Szum Magazine writes that Baumgart likes to play with history and themes in culture.

 Baumgart also examines issues related to gender, such as how to redefine the "notion of 'hysteria' ".
 She is interested in examining roles relating to motherhood and the system as they shape the mental development of a child.